probabl-ai/sklearn-ragger-duck/doc/user_guide/text_scraping.rst

         0.24.' and has the following type(s): {"most_frequent", "prior", "stratified",
         "uniform", "constant"}, default="prior"

-In some ways, we tried to build chunks keeping a sort of relationship.
-In this case, by providing still the three previous chunks but keeping the class relationship, a Mistral 7b model is able to disambiguate the information and provide a relevant answer.
+By providing chunks that maintain the relationship between the parameter and its corresponding class, we enable the Mistral 7b model to disambiguate the information and provide a relevant answer.

 User Guide documentation
 ========================